 Mapping value streams transforms Sprint Planning.
 Teams gain clarity about what actually moves customer outcomes, what holds the system back, and where to focus their energy.
 Instead of trying to survive each Sprint, they start shaping Sprints that deliver meaningful progress.

-For teams and leaders who want to deepen this thinking, frameworks like the Leading SAFe Agilist certification, along with role-based programs like the SAFe POPM certification, SAFe Scrum Master certification, SAFe Advanced Scrum Master certification, and SAFe Release Train Engineer certification offer a strong foundation for scaling flow-based planning.
+For teams and leaders who want to deepen this thinking, frameworks like the SAFe certification, along with role-based programs like the SAFe POPM certification, SAFe Scrum Master certification, SAFe Advanced Scrum Master certification, and SAFe Release Train Engineer certification offer a strong foundation for scaling flow-based planning.

 Sprint Plans become sharper.
 Teams become more predictable.
 Customers feel the impact.